 We want to do more than just increase the production of green energy.
 We want to do it as sustainably as possible for the environment, people and society.

 Our vision is to intensively contribute to the construction of large-scale solar energy in Sweden.
-This way, we can increase the availability of rebewable energy.
-We also want to help reach our national climate target.
+This way, we can also provide our customers with inexpensive, reliable energy.
+Our customers can in turn minimize their environmental footprint which helps to reach our national climate target.

 Large-scale solar energy is one of the fastest and most cost-effective ways to reduce environmental impact.
 Solar cells do not emit greenhouse gases when they generate energy.
 Indeed, solar energy is one of the best options for the environment, even when considering emissions from manufacturing the solar cells and building infrastructure.